christytan/OCI-GoldenGate/BuildNodeApps.md

 ```
 ![](./images/700/runNode.png)

-- Open a browser and go to localhost:3050 to see the successful connection!
+- From within your VNC session, open a browser and go to localhost:3050 to see the successful connection!

 ![](./images/700/connectionSuccessful.png)